hypertidy/ncmeta/cran-comments.md

 ## Reverse dependencies

-* stars: stars has no errors warnings or notes when used with this version
+* stars: one note about installed package size

+0 errors | 0 warnings | 1 note

+checking installed package size ...
+NOTE installed size is 10.5Mb sub-directories of 1Mb or more:
+    doc   6.4Mb
+    nc    2.9Mb